martinbarge/martin-barge/_posts/2019-07-22-svg-canvas.md

 ---
 layout: post
-title: Basic SVG to divide a circle
+title: Using SVG and Canvas to divide a circle
-tags: [svg, graphics, coordinates]
+tags: [svg, canvas, graphics, coordinates]
 ---

 I wanted to create a graphic consisting of a circle divided precisely into three segments of equal size.
-I chose SVG to do this, and I wanted to learn some of the basic drawing commands native to SVG.
+And I wanted to learn some of the basic drawing commands native to SVG and HTML5 Canvas, to compare the procedure.

+<h2>SVG</h2>
 Drawing graphics with SVG is quite straightforward.

 Rather like the HTML5 canvas element, the SVG tag requires height and width properties with numerical values to set the drawing area.